PROGRAMS

 STATEMENT OF NEED

-Jamii works with children and young adults who have been determined to be at risk in their social and economic development for a variety of reasons including:
+Jamii works with so-called “Black” women and children who have been determined to be at-risk in their social and economic development for a variety of reasons including:

-- Struggling with learning disabilities, such as attention deficit disorder (ADD)
+- Struggling with learning disabilities, such as attention deficit disorder (ADD), or other economic and language-based difficulties.

-Indigenous Education Programs that serve this demographic are limited, and if these young people are not given an opportunity they are, as studies1 show, more likely to:
+Indigenous Education Programs that serve this demographic are limited, and if these women and children are not given an opportunity they are, as studies1 show, more likely to:Ā Ā Ā Ā Ā Ā Ā Ā Ā Ā

 - Have limited access to wealth & resources